 By the way, Sherline also offers a single-axis CNC controller that can be used to drive a stepper motor attached to any CNC-ready axis of a Sherline machine.
 This hand-held controller is completely self-contained and can be programmed with simple commands via the built-in keypad.
 One controller is required for each axis, but they can be “daisy-chained” together to signal each other, allowing you to automate some fairly sophisticated tasks with very little effort.
 There is also a controller for the rotary table that allows you to program indexing tasks.
 By daisy-chaining a rotary controller and a linear controller, for example, complete gears can be cut with only five input commands and the push of one button to start the sequence.
 While this is not a full CNC setup, it may be sufficient for your job and is very easy to learn to use compared to learning to operate a full CNC system.
 To find out more, see information on P/N 8700 and 8850.

 Are accessories available to do special jobs on the lathe and mill?

 Yes.
-Over the past two decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
+Over the past four decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
 Any machine shop job you might attempt can be achieved in miniature on Sherline tools.
 Accessories include attachments for thread cutting, knurling, indexing, boring and fly cutting.
 We have a 4″ rotary table, mill vise, power feed, wood tool rests, and a large selection of 3-and 4-jaw chucks and tool posts.
-High speed steel and carbide cutting tools can be ordered as well as center drills, end mills and collet sets.
-We also make special tools for watch and clock makers.
+High-speed steel and carbide cutting tools can be ordered as well as center drills, end mills, and collet sets.
+We also make special tools for watch and clockmakers.